jokob-sk/NetAlertX/docs/README.md

 ## 👨‍💻 Development priorities

-Highest to lowest:
+Priorities from highest to lowest:

-* 🥇 Fixing core functionality bugs not solvable with workarounds
+* 🔼 Fixing core functionality bugs not solvable with workarounds
-* 🥈 New core functionality unlocking other opportunities (e.g.: plugins)
+* 🔵 New core functionality unlocking other opportunities (e.g.: plugins)
-* 🥉 Refactoring enabling faster implementation of future functionality
+* 🔵 Refactoring enabling faster implementation of future functionality
-* (low) UI functionality & improvements
+* 🔽 (low) UI functionality & improvements (PRs welcome 😉)

 Design philosophy: Focus on core functionality and leverage existing apps and tools to make PiAlert integrate into other workflows.